zperez0/walrus/README.md

 * _HTML_
 * _CSS_
 * _Bootstrap_
-* _Javascript_
+* _JavaScript_
 * _jQuery_

 ## Description

-_In this website I learned how to use jQuery methods such as .toggle() in order to hide and show an image.
-I used div, spans, and id to identify specific elements I wanted to select.
+_In this website I learned how to use jQuery methods such as .toggle(), .hide(), .show() in order to hide and show an image.
+I used span tags to limit the scope of CSS and JavaScript.
+I used classes for elements that show up throughout the web page.
+I used IDs for elements that only show up once.
 I used CSS to display a specific color to the "click here" link.
 I also changed the cursor to pointer._

 ## Setup/Installation Requirements